oVirt/ovirt-site/source/documentation/reports.html.md

 ## Prerequisites

-<b>Please notice:</b> We assume you have already installed ovirt-engine and ovirt-engine-dwh on this machine before trying to install ovirt-engine-reports.
+<b>Please notice:</b> For a local oVirt Report installation we assume you have already installed ovirt-engine and ovirt-engine-dwh on this machine before trying to install ovirt-engine-reports.

-In oVirt Engine 3.5 it is possible to setup oVirt Reports on a separate. please refer to [Features/Separate-Reports-Host](Features/Features/Separate-Reports-Host)
+In oVirt Engine 3.5 it is now possible to setup oVirt Reports on a separate machine. please refer to [Features/Separate-Reports-Host](Features/Features/Separate-Reports-Host) for details.

 == oVirt Engine Report & DWH included in oVirt >= 3.4 ==